NixOS/rfcs/rfcs/0107-version-normalization.md

   - `version` is a string following the format `unstable-YYYY-MM-DD`, where `YYYY-MM-DD` denotes the date when the code was generated.

 This is a simple and easy-to-understand format.
+Nonetheless, there are some problems with it.

-However, it does not map very well with the Nix function `builtins.parseDrvName`:
+First, it does not map very well with the Nix function `builtins.parseDrvName`:

 ```example